DaveNguyenn/Bicycle-Sales-SQL-Project/README.md

 2. Sales Trends:
 	Peak sales in 2013 (16.3M) with strong performance in June and December.
 	Significant drop in 2014 (45.6K), indicating potential operational or market challenges.
-3. Product Performance:
+3. Product Performance & Profit Analysis
 	Road Bikes lead with 14.5M revenue, followed by Mountain Bikes.
 	Top-performing accessory: Tires and Tubes (244K revenue, 17K units).
 	Clothing: Jerseys are the most popular item.
-4. Profit Analysis:
 	Mountain-200 series is the most profitable, with margins exceeding 597K.
 	Road-150 series also contributes significantly to profitability.
-5. Business Metrics:
+4. Business Metrics:
 	Total revenue: 29.3M, total orders: 27.6K, and average shipping duration: 7 days.
 **Conclusions & Recommendations**
 	Focus marketing on the 40+ demographic, emphasizing lifestyle and comfort features.